 3. When will EPH need the medical records?
+(Back to question list)

-NCQA requires that all medical record reviews are finalized by May 9, 2018.
+NCQA requires that all medical record reviews are finalized by May 6 every year.
 This is a very short time allocated by NCQA to obtain and review a large volume of medical records.
-We ask that your site work with our Provider Relations and Quality Improvement Department to ensure submissions are complete by March 16, 2018.
+We ask that your site work with our Provider Relations and Quality Improvement Department to ensure submissions are submitted as timely as possible.
+Formal deadlines are provided on requests letters and extensions may be considered on a case by case basis.

 4. What is my responsibility in the data collection process?
+(Back to question list)